-Afghanistan: Pakistan airline stops flights over Taliban 'intimidation'
+Afghanistan: Pakistan airline stops flights citing Taliban intimidation

 Flights could be banned if the airlines did not comply, it added.

-But a PIA spokesman said the company had to deal with last-minute changes by officials to regulations and flight permissions.
+But PIA spokesman Abdullah Khan said the company had to deal with last-minute changes by officials to regulations and flight permissions.

-Its staff were also facing intimidation, with its representative held at gunpoint for several hours, the spokesman added.
+Its staff were also facing intimidation, with its representative held at gunpoint for several hours, Mr Khan added.

 Services between the two countries have been severely limited since international flights resumed last month following the departure of US troops at the end of August.